TritonVM/triton-vm/specification/arithmetization.md

 Elsewhere, the acronym AET stands for algebraic execution *trace*.
 In the nomenclature of this note, a trace is a special kind of table that tracks the values of a set of registers across time.

+The values of all registers, and consequently the elements on the stack, in memory, and so on, are elements of the _B-field_, i.e., $\mathbb{F}_p$ where $p=2^{64}-2^{32}+1$.
+All values of columns corresponding to one such register are elements of the B-Field as well.
+The entries of a table's columns corresponding to Evaluation or Permutation Arguments are elements from the _X-Field_ $\mathbb{F}_{p^3}$.

+For each table, up to three lists containing constraints of different type are given:
+1. Consistency Constraints, establishing consistency within any given row,
+1. Boundary Constraints, defining values in a table's first row and, in one case, also the last, and
+1. Transition Constraints, establishing the consistency of two consecutive rows in relation to each other.

+Together, all these constraints constitute the AIR constraints.

 ## Algebraic Execution Tables

 There are 10 tables in TritonVM.
 Their relation is described by below figure.
+A red arrow indicates an Evaluation Argument, a blue line indicates a Permutation Argument.

 ![](img/aet-relations.png)

-A red arrow indicates an Evaluation Argument, a blue line indicates a Permutation Argument.

 ### Processor Table

-The processor consists of 52 registers, each of which is assigned a column in the corresponding table.
+The processor consists of all registers defined in the [Instruction Set Architecture](isa.md).
+Each register is assigned a column in the processor table.

-- `clk` cycle counter
-- `ip` instruction pointer
-- `ci` current instruction
-- `ib0`-`ib5` instruction bits
-- `if0`-`if9` instruction flags (used to keep the AIR low degree)
-- `ni` next instruction
-- `jsp` jump address stack pointer
-- `jsv` jump address stack value
-- `st0`-`st3` operational stack elements
-- `inv` inverse of top of stack if nonzero, and zero otherwise
-- `osp` operational stack pointer
-- `osv` operational stack value
-- `hv0`-`hv4` helper variables
-- `ramp` RAM pointer
-- `ramv` RAM value
-- `aux0`-`aux15` auxiliary registers

 **Consistency Constraints**

-1. The instruction bits `ib0`-`ib5` are binary and correspond to the binary expansion of the current instruction `ci`.
+1. The composition of instruction buckets `ib0`-`ib5` corresponds the current instruction `ci`.
-1. The instruction flags `if0`-`if10` are binary and match with the instruction bits through their defining predicates.
-1. The inverse register `inv` is contains the inverse of `st0` if it is nonzero and zero otherwise.
+1. The inverse register `inv` contains the inverse of `st0` if it is nonzero and zero otherwise.

 **Boundary Constraints**

 1. The cycle counter `clk` is zero.
 1. The instruction pointer `ip` is zero.
 1. The jump address stack pointer and value `jsp` and `jsv` are zero.
-1. The operational stack elements `st0`-`st3` are zero.
+1. The operational stack elements `st0`-`st?` are zero.
 1. The inverse register `inv` is zero.
+1. The operational stack pointer `osp` is `?`
-1. The operational stack pointer and value `osp` and `osv` are zero
+1. The operational stack value `osv` is zero
 1. The RAM pointer and value `ramp` and `ramv` are zero.
 1. The auxiliary registers `aux0`-`aux15` are zero.
+1. In the last row, `ci` is zero, corresponding to instruction `halt`.

 **Transition Constraints**

-Instruction-specific constraints are defined by the instructions.
+Due to their complexity, instruction-specific constraints are defined [in their own section further below](#instruction-specific-transition-constraints).
 The following constraints apply to every cycle.

 1. The cycle counter `clk` increases by one.

 **Relations to Other Tables**

-1. A Permutation Argument with the Instruction Table.
+1. A Permutation Argument with the [Instruction Table](#instruction-table).
-1. A pair of Evaluation Arguments with the Input and Output Tables.
+1. A pair of Evaluation Arguments with the [Input and Output Tables](#io-tables).
-1. A Permutation Argument with the Jump Stack Table.
+1. A Permutation Argument with the [Jump Stack Table](#jump-stack-table).
-1. A Permutation Argument with the Opstack Table.
+1. A Permutation Argument with the [Opstack Table](#operational-stack-table).
-1. A Permutation Argument with the Memory Table.
+1. A Permutation Argument with the [RAM Table](#random-access-memory-table).
-1. A Permutation Argument with the Hash Table.
+1. A Permutation Argument with the [Hash Table](#hash-coprocessor-table).
-1. A Permutation Argument with the Uint32 Table.
+1. A Permutation Argument with the [uint32 Table](#uint32-operations-table).

 ### Program Table